franciscovmacieira/easytime/docs/notebook.md

 This feature measures the linear fit of a time-series.
-A low value (close to zero) means few/none linear fit while a high value (close to one) means a high linear fit.
+**Low value:** A value close to zero means there is no linear fit.
+**High value:** A value close to one means a high linear fit.